No. 26 - The Uniting (Methodist) Church at Bracknell

 The church is listed on the Tasmanian Heritage Register where it is described as being “clad in weatherboard to the window level, with cement sheeting above.
 Cement tiles imitating slate, clad the gable roof.
 Rafters have been left exposed.
 Windows are paired vertical casements of small panes.
 The simple nave has been decorated with a faceted apse and a prominent tower.
 The tower features louvre screens at the upper level with trefoil openings.
 A squat spire extends from the tower.
 To the rear is a small cemetery contemporary with the church, and featuring a variety of monument forms and styles.”
 The architectural style is characterised as Victorian Carpenter Gothic.

 The Bracknell Methodist church became part of the Uniting Church in Australia in 1977.
 Services ceased in the late 1990’s and the property was sold in 2004.
 It was subsequently restored and converted into an attractive residence.
-The church is currently for sale.
-See linked article HERE
+The church was recently resold -see linked article HERE

 Photograph: Duncan Grant 2018